A topic from the subject of Biochemistry in Chemistry.

 Introduction

-Enzymes are biological catalysts that enhance the rate of chemical reactions without being consumed.
+Enzymes are biological catalysts that accelerate the rate of chemical reactions without being consumed in the process.
 Understanding their molecular mechanisms is crucial in chemistry and biochemistry.

 Key Mechanisms

-• Induced Fit: The enzyme's active site changes shape upon substrate binding, allowing for optimal interaction.
+• Induced Fit: The enzyme's active site changes shape upon substrate binding, creating an optimal interaction for catalysis.

-• Transition State Stabilization: Enzymes lower the activation energy of reactions by stabilizing the transition state, the high-energy intermediate.
+• Transition State Stabilization: Enzymes lower the activation energy of reactions by stabilizing the transition state, the high-energy intermediate formed during the reaction.

-• Substrate Binding: Enzymes exhibit specificity for their substrates due to non-covalent interactions such as hydrogen bonding and van der Waals forces.
+• Substrate Binding: Enzymes exhibit high specificity for their substrates due to various non-covalent interactions such as hydrogen bonding, ionic interactions, and van der Waals forces.

-• Catalytic Site: The enzyme's active site contains functional groups that facilitate chemical transformations by providing protons, electrons, or other reactants.
+• Catalytic Site (Active Site): The enzyme's active site contains specific functional groups (amino acid residues) that facilitate chemical transformations by providing protons, electrons, or acting as nucleophiles/electrophiles.

 Factors Affecting Enzyme Activity

-• Substrate Concentration: The rate of reaction increases with increasing substrate concentration until the enzyme becomes saturated.
+• Substrate Concentration: The rate of reaction increases with increasing substrate concentration until the enzyme becomes saturated (all active sites are occupied).
+At this point, increasing substrate concentration will not increase the reaction rate.

-• Enzyme Concentration: The rate of reaction is proportional to the enzyme concentration.
+• Enzyme Concentration: The rate of reaction is directly proportional to the enzyme concentration (at a constant substrate concentration), assuming there are enough substrates available.

 Applications